coredns/coredns.io/content/blog/coredns-query-routing.md

 Then because the *file* plugin **does not** specify what zones should be answered from the `db.example.com` file, the toplevel one applies, which is root (`.`)

-So we are left with a situation where both middlewares will be called for the same names (which can be perfectly valid for plugin that calls other chained-in plugin).
+So we are left with a situation where both plugins will be called for the same names (which can be perfectly valid for plugin that calls other chained-in plugin).

 But *proxy* **will not** call *file* because the query will be answered and done with after